Military uniform: Interwar period

 The drab uniforms of 1914–18 remained in general use until the Second World War.
-This was partly for political reasons, since the republican, fascist, Nazis, and communist regimes that replaced many of the old monarchies and empires had little interest in preserving the splendours of their predecessors.
+This was partly for political reasons, since the republican, fascist, Nazi, and communist regimes that replaced many of the old monarchies and empires had little interest in preserving the splendours of their predecessors.
 However, even in those societies where there was social and political continuity the trend was away from the traditional uniforms worn prior to 1914.
 The British Army reintroduced full dress for Guards regiments in 1919-20 and regimental bands by 1928, while permitting officers to wear their mess (evening), blue or green "patrols" (semi-formal) and full dress on appropriate occasions.
 The French reintroduced "grande tenue" in 1927 for North African regiments which were mostly dependent on voluntary recruiting, and after 1930 required all regular officers to acquire dress uniforms in the pre-1914 colours of their branch or regiment.
 Elsewhere full or coloured dress of traditional cut was generally restricted to formal uniforms for officers and long service regulars, ceremonial guards, and a few other limited categories.
 The Spanish Army (which had not been involved in the First World War) exceptionally continued to issue coloured uniforms to all its conscript rank and file until 1926 and thereafter to the garrisons of Seville, Barcelona, and Madrid for special ceremonials until 1931.
 These included red trousers for the line infantry, following the French practice in an example of cross-border influence.

 The use of steel helmets was by now almost universal and a number of countries adopted their own designs moving away from the German, British, and French models of the First World War.
 The Italians, Soviets, Japanese, Swiss, Spanish and Portuguese were amongst these.
 Steel helmets, originally simply items of utilitarian protective clothing, were adopted as parade headdress by the French, German, Italian, and Soviet armies, amongst others, between the Wars.